preactjs/preact-cli/README.md

 To customize Babel, you have two options:

-1. You may create a [`.babelrc`] file in your project's root directory.
-Any settings you define here will overwrite matching config-keys within [Preact CLI preset].
-For example, if you pass a `"plugins"` object, it will replace & reset all Babel plugins that Preact CLI defaults to.
+1. You may create a [`.babelrc`] file in your project's root directory, or use the `--babelConfig` path to point at any valid [Babel config file].
+Any settings you define here will be merged into the [Preact CLI preset].
+For example, if you pass a `"plugins"` object containing different plugins from those already in use, they will simply be added on top of the existing config.
+If there are conflicts, you'll want to look into option 2, as the default will take precedence.

-2. If you'd like to modify or add to the existing Babel config, you must use a `preact.config.js` file.
+2. If you'd like to modify the existing Babel config you must use a `preact.config.js` file.
 Visit the [Webpack](#webpack) section for more info, or check out the [Customize Babel] example!

 #### Webpack

-To customize preact-cli create a `preact.config.js` or a `preact.config.json` file.
+To customize Preact-CLI's Webpack config, create a `preact.config.js` or a `preact.config.json` file:

 > `preact.config.js`